 Have you suffered a shoulder injury?

 Do you have shoulder pain and don’t know why?
-Get the answers and treatment you need to get on the path to recovery Contact us at Battle Creek, Kalamazoo, Mattawan, Plainwell, E. Kalamazoo, Schoolcraft & Portage, MI centers for a personalized consultation and effective treatment plan.
+Get the answers and treatment you need to get on the path to recovery.
+Contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers for a personalized consultation and effective treatment plan.
 Our certified and skilled physical therapists have helped many others recover from a shoulder injury and can help you too.
 Recovery is just a phone call away.